rodorad/platform-wiki-notes/Data-Analysis-with-RStudio---H2O.md

 Installing H2O client in RStudio:

 1. Find H2O url, username and password.
 It is on the "DP2 Environments" page on secure wiki.
-2. Go to H2O Webpage and authenticate with user&password.
+1. Go to H2O Webpage and authenticate with user&password.
-3. Find in top-menu buttons "Help" and then "About".
+1. Find in top-menu buttons "Help" and then "About".
 You should see such popup:
 <TODO image>
-4. We need to find out "H2O Build project version".
+1. We need to find out "H2O Build project version".
 It is important to install client in version similar to the version of server.
 **When you see version 3.0.1.99999 it means that you are connecting to a server spawned from our modified version of H2O.
 Actually is a version 3.0.1.7 with Basic Authentication implemented by our team.**
-5. You need to find H2O documentation in the right version.
+1. You need to find H2O documentation in the right version.
 For instance here you can find documentation for 3.0.1.7 version: http://h2o-release.s3.amazonaws.com/h2o/rel-simons/7/index.html
-6. Go to "INSTALL IN R" card, and copy all lines up to "library(h2o)"
+1. Go to "INSTALL IN R" card, and copy all lines up to "library(h2o)"
-7. Go back to RStudio page.
+1. Go back to RStudio page.
-8. Run installation script:
+1. Run installation script:

-1. a
-1. b
-1. c

-8.1.
-Create new file: go to "File", then "New File" and then "R Script" 8.2.
+1.1.
+Create new file: go to "File", then "New File" and then "R Script" 1.1.
 Paste the content of your clipboard.
-8.3.
+1.1.
 Run script by highlighting whole file and clicking "Run"
 <image>

 Run sample analysis: